getsentry/sentry-fastlane-plugin/README.md

 ### Authentication & Configuration

-`auth_token` is the preferred way to authentication method with Sentry.
+`auth_token` is the preferred authentication method with Sentry.
 This can be obtained on https://sentry.io/api/.
 `api_key` still works but will eventually become deprecated.
 This can be obtained through the settings of your project.
 Also note that as of version `1.2.0` you no longer have to provide the required parameters, we will try to fallback to your `.sentryclirc` config file if possible.